strace - trace system calls and signals

 - --failed-only

-- Print only syscalls that returned with an error code.
+- Prints only system calls that returned with an error code.

 - -a column